UnlyEd/GraphCMS-cache-boilerplate/README.md

 - _"I'm running a multi-tenants business, can you help about that?"_:
     - **Yes**, we do.
 We also run a multi-tenants business, meaning we have a dedicated service _(AWS Lambda, API GW, Redis instance, domain name)_ **for each of our customers**.
     We therefore provide easy-to-use scripts, which allow you to manage each of those services from a centralised point.
-    The only common point between the customers is that they all depend on the same GraphCMS API endpoint. _(and, if that's not your case, you could change that quite simply!)_
+    The only common point between the customers is that they all depend on the same GraphQL API endpoint. _(and, if that's not your case, you could change that quite simply!)_

 ### _"How should I use it?"_